Affected by Brexit?

 - the information has commercial value

-- you have taken steps to keep the information secret: for example, you keep it in safe storage and you have signed non-disclosure agreements with anyone that has access to it or with whom you have shared the information
+- you have taken steps to keep the information secret: for example, you keep it in safe storage and you have signed non-disclosure agreements (Written agreement establishing that the recipient of the information cannot disclose it to third parties) with anyone that has access to it or with whom you have shared the information

 What information can be covered by a trade secret?